Injured Employee’s Responsibilities

 Employees may not receive workers’ compensation pay and their regular University pay (including holiday pay) for the same period of time.
 An employee who receives both will be required to reimburse the University the amount of the regular pay.

 Your workers’ compensation payment checks are issued by a third-party administrator and are not subject to University payroll deductions.
-While you are receiving workers’ compensation pay you continue to be responsible for your health and life insurance premiums and any other benefit programs you are enrolled in, as well as payments for University services such as parking, fitness memberships, etc. If your paychecks are garnished for any reason it is your responsibility to immediately report this information to Risk Management.
-Employees are held responsible for all payments in arrears for all of the above.
+While you are receiving workers’ compensation pay you continue to be responsible for your health and life insurance premiums and any other benefit programs you are enrolled in, as well as payments for University services such as parking, fitness memberships, etc.

 When you are absent from work and receiving workers’ compensation wage benefits you may be eligible for Family and Medical Leave.
 To apply complete the Georgetown University Leave Request Form and submit it to Human Resources for processing.
 For information and assistance contact your human resources generalist at (202) 687-2500.